 Every so often in Brookline, a home comes on the market that gets everyone talking.
-That was the case with 142 Crafts Road, a Spanish Colonial estate in Chestnut Hill that recently sold for $8,750,000, listed by Paul Neavyn of Gibson Sotheby’s International Realty.
+That’s been the case with 142 Crafts Road, a Spanish Colonial estate in Chestnut Hill listed by Paul Neavyn of Gibson Sotheby’s International Realty.
+It was recently named Mansion Global’s Listing of the Day.

 If you know Crafts Road, you know it’s one of those streets where nothing ever really changes hands.
 People move in … and stay.
 And stay.
 So when a property hits the market for the first time in over 30 years, it’s kind of a big deal.